 Up to that point, I had considered that my entrepreneurship journey was enough of a move toward self-love.
 However, I was not tuning in to activities that triggered relaxation and joy.

 That’s why I chose to change things around in November.
-Just because 2019 was a difficult year from the start, didn’t mean that it has to end that way.
+Just because 2019 was a challenging year from the start didn’t mean that it would end that way.
 It’s never too late to change things, and for me, that meant taking better care of myself.

 So, I propose that you take the time to relax and do things you enjoy.
 The things that cause stress in your life be it finances, work, or traffic, are not in control of you and can wait.
 You shouldn’t have to postpone your happiness or essential things, such as spending quality time with your family, celebrating a birthday or anniversary, and taking a dream vacation simply because you’re afraid of what will happen next.

 If “Modern Love” taught me anything at all, it was that while watching “Bipolar Girl” (Episode 3), she accepts herself and her illness.
 Suddenly, her life starts to change.